Technology Readiness Levels

 4 Optimization and Initial Demonstration of Safety and Efficacy

 Activities: Initiate experiments to identify markers, assays, and endpoints for further non-clinical and clinical studies.
 Assess endpoints for relevant impact in clinical practice.
-Conduct in vivo distribution and elimination studies Non-GLP in vivo toxicity and efficacy of lead compound; pharmacokinetic studies.
+Conduct in vivo distribution and elimination studies as well as non-GLP in vivo toxicity, efficacy, and pharmacokinetics studies of the lead compound.

 Milestones: Finalize formulation appropriate for route of administration.
-Draft Product Profile.
-Determine Regulatory strategy.
+First draft of Target Product Profile.
+Determine regulatory strategy.
 Characterize current reimbursement mechanisms, economic burden of illness and treatment costs.
-Identified preclinical candidate compound and animal models for GLP tox studies.
+Identify preclinical candidate compound and animal models for GLP toxicology studies.

 5 Advanced Characterization of Product and Initiation of Manufacturing

 Activities: Develop a scalable and reproducible manufacturing process amenable to GMP.
 Develop assays/analytical methods for product characterization and release (potency, purity, ID, sterility, etc).
 Perform IND-enabling toxicology studies.
-Identify KOL's that can help design a clinical trial strategy/sequence, including collection of health economic and longer-term patient outcomes measures.
+Identify Key Opinion Leaders (KOLs) that can help design a clinical trial strategy/sequence, including collection of health economic and longer-term patient outcomes measures.
 Identify clinical sites and begin contract negotiations.
 Begin stability testing on drug substance (i.e., API).

 Activities: Prepare and submit IND.
 Initiate Phase I study.